-Each contract should be given a name (or title).
-Typically, it is placed prominently on the cover page (if any), at the top of the first page (either as the lead-in to the parties or, if there is no cover page, as a true title) and probably also in the footer of each page.
+Each contract should be given a contract title.
+If the contract has a cover page, it is placed there prominently.
+Further, the contract title should be at the top of the first page (either as the lead-in to the parties or, if there is no cover page, as a true title) and probably also in the footer of each page.
 On the cover and first page it is often printed in bold and capitalised (even though it is not referring to a definition as capitalised terms otherwise do).
 The word agreement in the title is more common than the term contract.
 There is no difference in meaning.

 Choosing a contract title